 Sirena has been the recipient of numerous accolades and awards.
+She is the Gold Medalist of the 11th Quadrennial International Violin Competition of Indianapolis, and was also awarded eight of the eleven special prizes.
 In 2017, she was awarded First Prize at the Elmar Oliveira International Violin Competition and later that year, she was the winner of the New York Concert Artist Worldwide Debut Audition.
 In 2009, she won First Prize Gold Medalist of the 6th International Tchaikovsky Competition for Young Musicians.
 She won First Prize and the Audience Award at the Cooper International Competition in 2011.
 That same year, she was also named the first Artist-in-Residence of Hartford Symphony Orchestra.
 In 2013, she was awarded the Hannloser Prize for Violin at the Verbier Music Festival in Switzerland.
 She is also a top prize winner at Singapore International Violin Competition as well as the Shanghai Isaac Stern International Violin Competition.

 Motivated by a deep wish to inspire peace and harmony with her music, Sirena has performed before world leaders, thinkers and humanitarians.
 She has appeared at the World Peace Conference held in Petra and at the Opening Ceremony of the “Forum 2000 World Conference” in Prague, among others.